 - Make appointment with local non-profit employment center for advice.
 By next week.
 5 minutes.

-- Read book on career selection.
-By third week.
-2 hours.
+- Read 2 chapters a week of book on career selection.
+Complete by third week.
+30 minutes 2X per week.

 - Refine list of possible job titles.
 Fourth week.
 30 minutes.

 - Update Action Plan.
 Fifth week.
-1 hour.
+30 minutes.

-Update Action Plan
+Update Your Action Plan